joshuahanielgts/Drowsiness-of-driver/README.md

 Active: EAR remains above the threshold.
 Drowsy: EAR falls below the threshold for a predetermined number of frames.
 Sleeping: EAR remains continuously low, triggering an immediate alert.

 3.5 Alert Mechanism
 When the drowsiness condition is met, the system triggers an alert (visual and/or audible) to prompt the driver to take corrective action.
 This mechanism is designed to be non-intrusive while ensuring timely feedback.

-Figure 1 illustrates the overall system architecture and processing pipeline.

 4. Experimental Evaluation

 4.1 Setup
 The system was tested under diverse lighting conditions and driver orientations to evaluate its robustness.
 A series of controlled experiments were conducted in simulated driving environments with varying illumination and head movements.